Geborgen/nordic-souls/README.md

 - ENB: Toggle ENB with `F12`.
 Completely removing ENB has caused issues for users, so keep it disabled instead. *The default Rudy ENB is the most performance-friendly preset in the list.*
 - Pay to win: upgrade hardware.
 SSD will improve load times, RAM will reduce stuttering, GPU and CPU will increase performance.
 This isn't a PC guide, there are plenty of those on the internet.
 - Pay to win: [PureDark](https://www.patreon.com/PureDark)'s upscaler.
 It works for many people.
-You don't recieve official support for any issues, as it falls under modifying the list.
+You don't receive official support for any issues, as it falls under modifying the list.
+You should also be aware that [the author is adding DRM mines to the mod](https://www.ign.com/articles/starfield-paid-dlss-mod-creator-hits-back-at-pirates-threatens-to-add-hidden-mines-in-future-mods), and there is currently no alternative free version for Skyrim.

 #### Modification Guide